Stratio/Spark-MongoDB/doc/src/site/sphinx/First_Steps.rst

  val readConfig = builder.build()
  val mongoRDD = sqlContext.fromMongoDB(readConfig)
  mongoRDD.registerTempTable("students")
- sqlContext.sql("SELECT name, age FROM students")
+ val dataFrame = sqlContext.sql("SELECT name, age FROM students") dataFrame.show

 If you want to use a SSL connection, you need to add this 'import', and add 'SSLOptions' to the MongodbConfigBuilder: